marliebesouw/marliebesouw.github.io/index.md

   - Medical technicians

 - Decision-makers evaluating AI solutions for healthcare settings
-- Anyone seeking practical guidance on selecting and implementing AI systems
+- Anyone seeking practical guidance on selecting and implementing AI systems   -->

 ## ICAI
    <div class="content">
    <p>
+    This day is organized by <a href="https://www.icai.ai/" target="_blank">ICAI</a> (Innovation Center for Artificial Intelligence), as part of the ROBUST inititative for trustworthy AI.
-    The Innovation Center for Artificial Intelligence <a href="https://www.icai.ai/" target="_blank">(ICAI)</a> is a national initiative focused on AI talent development and research collaboration in the Netherlands.
+    ICAI is a national initiative focused on AI talent development and research collaboration in the Netherlands.
 ICAI bridges the gap between academia, industry, and healthcare by <strong>fostering partnerships that drive cutting-edge AI innovations</strong>.
 Through its network of AI labs, ICAI enables research that directly impacts real-world applications, including healthcare, business, and societal challenges.
     </p>
 </div>